Find Affordable College Courses

 193 Yearly Graduations

 Naval Postgraduate School is the 14th most popular school in the nation for students seeking a master's degree in social sciences.
 Roughly 2,800 attend the school each year.
-For the 2020-2021 academic year, 193 master's degrees were handed out to social sciences majors at Naval Postgraduate School.
-About 12% of this group were women, and 18% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 193 people received their master's degree in social sciences from Naval Postgraduate School.
+About 13% of this group were women, and 19% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in social sciences at Naval Postgraduate School make a median salary of 61,019.

 #15